maartenba/teamcity-cloud-azure/README.md

 This plugin provides Microsoft Azure cloud support for TeamCity.
 By configuring a Microsoft Azure cloud in TeamCity, a set of known virtual build agents can be started and stopped on demand by the TeamCity server.

+Be sure to [read my blog post on this plugin](http://blog.maartenballiauw.be/post/2014/06/18/Microsoft-Azure-cloud-plugin-for-TeamCity-(dabbling-in-Java-code).aspx) for some more information.

 ## Installation

 * Download the plugin ZIP file [from the latest GitHub release](/releases)